MicrosoftDocs/power-platform/power-virtual-agents/gdpr-export.md

 ### Bot sessions (as bot author)

-You can download session data for the last 30 days from the [sessions analytics page](analytics-sessions.md) in Power Virtual Agents.
+You can download session data for the last 30 days from the [sessions analytics page](analytics-sessions.md) in Microsoft Copilot Studio.

 You can also [export data from the ConversationTranscripts table](analytics-sessions-transcripts.md#export-conversation-transcripts).